snowcoders/boilerplate-emscripten-typescript/readme.md

 Run `npm run serve` from this directory and it will show you an introduction page

 ## client.web.webpack
-Run `npm run serve` from this directory and it will show you an introduction page
+Run `npm run hot` from this directory and it will show you an introduction page